amosWeiskopf/distsnap/README.md

 # distsnap

-A CLI tool for computing and visualizing cosine similarity between text inputs using OpenAI embeddings.
+A lightweight CLI tool for computing and visualizing cosine similarity between text inputs using OpenAI embeddings in record time.

 Supports:
 - Distance discovery for up to 1,000 strings (could be more, haven't yet tested)